Clean up resources

 Delete Outbound Endpoint

-- Access to Route 53 Management Console
+- Access Route 53 Management Console

 - In the left sidebar, select Outbound Endpoints